lavint/FinTech-Python/cheat-sheets/machine-learning.md

     - The ratio of correctly predicted positive outcomes out of all predicted positive outcomes
     - High precision relates to a low false-positive rate
     - The question that precision answer is: of all passengers that labeled as survived, how many actually survived?
+    - When false positives are more costly than false negatives, precision is effective to compare models

 * `Recall`: TP / (TP + FN)
     - The number of correct positive predictions out of all predictions
     - High recall relates to a low false-negative rate
     - The question recall answers is: Of all the passengers that truly survived, how many did we label?
+    - When false negatives are more costly than false positives, recall is effective to compare models

 * `F1 Score`: the weighted average of Precision and Recall